lesnata/flask-api-sqs/README.md

 ## Style conventions
 For code conventions used Black library.
-All functions and model methods have explicit doc strings explanations.

 ## Setup
 To run this project locally, make the following: